wmac001/arc-overhang-orcaslicer-integration/README.md

 There are a few rules of thumb for actually printing this stuff:

 The overhang print quality is greatly improved when the material solidifies as quickly as possible.
 Therefore:
+0. **Currently necessary PrusaSlicer Settings** :only 1 bottom layer, infill above arcs 100% hilbert curve, as many layers as you like, important to reduce warping.
+Use height modifier or modifier-mesh in the area.
+Thin layers also help.

 1. **Print as cold as possible.** I used 190 degrees for PLA.
 You can probably go even lower.
 If you require higher temp for the rest of the print, you could insert could insert some temp-change gcode before and after the arcs are printed.
 Might waste a lot of time though.

 2. **Maximize cooling.** Set your fans to full blast.
 I don't think this technique will work too well with ABS and materials that can't use cooling fans, but I haven't tested it.